-The first two rules are necessary constraints.
-A placement that is failing at least one of these two constraints is illegal and, therefore, unusable.
-The third rule is a quality constraint, which is typically described by a cost function.
+Input/Output-positions and several Input/Output-cells (e.g., In1 and In3) are placed on logic positions.
+The third rule is a quality constraint, which is typically described by a costfunction.
 The goal of a placement algorithm is to optimize the placement regarding this function without violating one of the necessary constraints.
-Usually, the length of the critical path and the routability are covered by the cost function.
+Usually, the length of the critical path and the routability are covered by the cost-function.
+For example, the placements shown in Figure 4 and Figure 2 are both valid.
+However, Figure 4 will clearly result in a longer critical path and a higher routing channel load.